-D. Contributions to travel Name and address of each person who made any financial or other contribution to any travel undertaken by me at any time since 30 June undertaken Name of States, Territories of the Commonwealth and overseas countries in which travel was undertaken
+D. Contributions to travel Name and address of each person who made any financial or other contribution to any travel undertaken by me at any time since 30 June undertaken ch travel was Name of States, Territories of the Commonwealth and overseas countries in which travel was undertaken E. Interests and positions in corporations Name and address of each Description of Description of

-E. Interests and positions in corporations Name and address of each Nature of corporation in which I had an interest (if interest or held a position at any) the return date/at any time since 30 June Description o position (if any) f Description of principal objects (if any) of corporation (except in case of listed company)
+Name and address of each Nature of Description c f Description of

+corporation in which I had an interest (if position (if principal

+interest or held a position at any) any) objects (if any)

+the return date/at any time of corporation

+since 30 June (except in case

+of listed

+company)